 Services for people with disability

-- Call NCAT via the National Relay Service for people who have a hearing or speech impairment:
+You can contact NCAT through the National Relay Service if you have a hearing or speech impairment.

 Blind and low vision

-NCAT provides a number of Easy Read fact sheets for people with cognitive disability attending NCAT's Guardianship Division.
+NCAT has a range of Easy Read fact sheets for people with cognitive disability.

 Augmentative and Alternative Communication

 Augmentative and Alternative Communication (AAC) is an acceptable method of communication at NCAT.
 People who use AAC are encouraged to bring their devices or books to the hearing.